kinnay/NintendoClients/README.md

 This package implements a client for various 3DS, Wii U and Switch servers.
 Check out the [documentation](https://nintendoclients.readthedocs.io) for the list of servers that are currently supported.

-For Switch servers, the latest system version that is currently supported **20.4.0**.
+For Switch servers, the latest system version that is currently supported is **20.4.0**.

 ### Installation
 This package requires Python 3.8 or later and can be installed with pip: `pip install nintendoclients`.
 This package uses [semantic versioning](https://semver.org/).